Clement-Quaye/EV-Analysis-and-the-Energy-Transition/README.md

 - **Policy and Regulation:** Informing policy decisions related to EV charging infrastructure.

 ## Conclusion
-The project provides valuable insights into EV charging behavior and its implications for smart grid design, contributing to the broader energy transition goals.
+The project provides valuable insights into EV charging behaviour and its implications for smart grid design, contributing to the broader energy transition goals.

 ## Installation and Usage
 Instructions for setting up the environment and running the code are provided in the [Installation Guide](INSTALLATION.md).